What is DNA Methylation & Why it’s Your Secret Weapon

 Methods for Detecting and Interpreting DNA Methylation Patterns

-Detecting and interpreting DNA methylation involves a series of complex and nuanced processes critical for understanding methylation's role in gene regulation, development, and disease.
+Detecting and interpreting DNA methylation involves complex and nuanced processes critical for understanding methylation's role in gene regulation, development, and disease.
+Let's explore the main methodologies scientists use to unlock these epigenetic secrets:

 Several advanced techniques have been developed to detect DNA methylation, each offering insights into the epigenetic landscape: